 - lighting should be particularly good between the bedroom and the bathroom as our loved ones with age get up in the night to use the bathroom more and more frequency

-- grab bars or rails between bedroom to bathroom if your parent so your parents have something to help with their balance
+- grab bars, or rails, between bedroom to bathroom, so your parents have something to help with their balance

 - an alarm or medical alert button, or mobile phone in the bathroom, in case your parent slips and needs help

-- remove unnecessary rugs and matts which have can cause tripping from curled up edges
+- remove unnecessary rugs and mats which have can cause tripping from curled up edges

 - same for the windows and keep them clear of objects and furniture